section-engineering-education/engineering-education/content/articles/stripe-springboot/index.md

 ### Getting Started with Stripe in Spring Boot
-Stripe is an online payment system that is almost similar to [Paypal](https://www.paypal.com/) and it enables transactions to be processed by leveraging credit cards provided by the customers when buying products online.
+Stripe is an online payment system almost similar to [Paypal](https://www.paypal.com/), and it enables transactions to be processed by leveraging credit cards provided by the customers when buying products online.

 In this tutorial, the reader will learn how to integrate stripe into their application by creating a simple web application that collects card details and submits a payment to stripe.